 Presented By: Daniel O. Taube, JD, PhD

-- Describe three general challenges to unbiased decision-making
+- List three strategies to ameliorate decision-making challenges.

 Daniel O. Taube earned his J.D. from Villanova University in 1985 and his Ph.D. in clinical psychology from Hahnemann University in 1987, as a member of the Hahnemann/ Villanova Joint Psychology and Law Graduate Program.
 He is Professor Emeritus at the California School of Professional Psychology, San Francisco at Alliant International University, past Psy.D.
 Program Director, founder and coordinator of the Forensic Family Child.

 His areas of professional focus include ethical and legal issues in professional practice, child protection, and addictions.
 In addition to his teaching and research interests, he has been in private practice since 1990, has served on the APA Ethics Appeals Panel for over 20 years, and taught graduate and professional level courses on ethical and legal issues in professional practice for over 25 years.
 Dr. Taube regularly consults with a wide range of practitioners and community agencies regarding standards of practice and ethical concerns.

 Webinar completion earns 6 CE credits and eligibility to receive a 15% premium discount on your Trust Sponsored Professional Liability Insurance for your next 2 consecutive policy periods.
 To obtain CE discounts, submit CE certification from an organization approved by APA to offer CE credit (must have been completed within the previous 15 months) with the insurance application.
 Discounts cannot be combined and are not applicable to Researcher/Academician or Student policies.
 Group policies become eligible for the CE discount when at least 50% of those insured under the group policy submit CE certification.
 All applications are individually underwritten and submission of CE certification will not guarantee insurance policy issuance or renewal.

 CE Certificates will be issued through The Trust